 Refer to BHSF Policy 827 Employee Conflict of Interest.
 Log on to Employee Self Service to complete the online form.

 Employed physicians are required to submit conflict-of-interest disclosures.
 Policy BHS 830 Employed Physicians’ Outside Financial Relationships with Industry provides information regarding disclosure requirements.

 Q: Does the conflict-of-interest policy apply to all employees?

 A: Yes, the conflict-of-interest policy applies to all employees.
 An employee must disclose his or her employment, contractual relationship or financial relationship, other than his or her employment with Baptist Health.

 Q: I have a job outside Baptist Health.
 Do you mean that I am not allowed to have a second job?

 A: Our conflict-of-interest policy means only that you must disclose your second job.
 Once you have done that, a determination will be made as to whether your second job presents a conflict with your duties and responsibilities at Baptist Health.

 Q: I disclosed my second job last year.
 Do I have to do it every year?

 A: Our policy requires that you disclose potential conflicts of interest as soon as they arise and when there is a change in circumstances.
-Managers must renew their disclosure each year.

 Q: My husband just got a new job with a competing hospital.
 Do I need to complete the form now or can I wait until next year?